 We’re very happy to be joined by Lea Samrani to continue our Meet our Client series.
 Lea is currently Head of Product at CharityJob the UK’s busiest site for charity, fundraising, NGO and not for profit jobs.

 Initially tasked with developing a new WordPress Blog for CharityJob we have been working together throughout 2016.
-Pushing the limits of new tech we have implemented AMP (Accelerated Mobile Pages) into the Blog to ensure we are staying at the cutting edge of publishing platforms.
+Pushing the limits of new tech we have implemented AMP (Accelerated Mobile Pages) on their blog to ensure we are staying at the cutting edge of publishing platforms.

 We caught up with Lea and asked her to share some news from CharityJob, what it’s like working with Moove and her role as Head of Product.

 Quick-fire questions: About CharityJob

 Q: Give us an intro to what CharityJob is and its mission?

 A: One day in 1999 we thought,